GeorgDangl/angular-material-shared/README.md

 #### TinyMCE Localization / i18n

 By default, the TinyMCE editors language is English.
 You can include other languages as well.
-To do so, the following must be done:
+This package includes all the language files.
+To use them, the following must be done:

-  1. The package `tinymce-i18n` should be referenced in your `package.json`, to automatically get all language files for TinyMCE
-  2. The language files should be available in your assets folder (or any other accessible location).
+  1. The language files should be available in your assets folder (or any other accessible location).
 You can use a `postinstall` script to copy them, just as with the regular assets:

-    "postinstall": "xcopy /I /E /Y node_modules\\tinymce\\skins src\\assets\\skins&&xcopy /I /E /Y node_modules\\tinymce-i18n\\langs src\\assets\\tinymce-langs"
+    "postinstall": "xcopy /I /E /Y node_modules\\tinymce\\skins src\\assets\\skins&&xcopy /I /E /Y node_modules\\@dangl\\angular-material-shared\\tinymce-langs src\\assets\\tinymce-langs"

-  3. Supply the url to the language file to the component:
+  2. Supply the url to the language file to the component:

     <dangl-tiny-mce tinyMceLanguageUrl="/assets/tinymce-langs/de.js"></dangl-tiny-mce>